Qatar to co-invest with Barclays resources unit

 DOHA Qatar has signed a deal to co-invest $250 million with Barclays' (BARC.L) natural resources private equity investment unit, underlining the gas-rich Gulf state's desire to plough some of its commodity wealth back into the sector.

-The deal also cements the relationship between Barclays and Qatar, which through its sovereign fund was one of the top three shareholders in the British lender as of end-2011, with a 6.8 percent stake.
+It cements the relationship Barclays has with Qatar, which through its sovereign fund, was one of the top three shareholders in the British lender as at the end of last year, with a 6.8 percent stake.

+Reuters had reported earlier in the day that Qatar and Barclays were set to unveil an asset management transaction.

 The Qatar Financial Centre provides a platform for financial services, focusing on reinsurance and asset management, and has been positioned as the gas-rich Gulf state's answer to glitzier Dubai's financial centre.